 Businesses must deal with risk on a daily basis, regardless of their size or industry type.
 Insurance is an essential part of managing these risks, and for small business owners uninsured at the time of an accident, the resulting costs can often lead to closure of the business.
 If you're operating a small business, having insurance can help reduce your risk and allow you to succeed in the future.

 What insurance does my business need?

-Some types of insurance are mandatory for Australian businesses in certain situations:
+The types of insurance that are mandatory in certain situations:

 For further information talk to your business advisor or speak to an insurance broker for advice.
 Search for your nearest government-funded business advisor using our Advisor Finder.

 The information in this topic is targeted at new and experienced business owners wanting to understand their insurance options and obligations, and find ways to further minimise their existing level of risk.
 Once you have an understanding of your options and obligations, talk to a number of insurance companies and brokers to further discuss the best options for you.